 The Threat Level is rated in values used by the vulnerability databases and ranges from 0 for a low threat to 10 for the highest threat.
 Critical values (noted in red) range from 8 to 10.
 Severe values (noted in orange) range from 4-7, and Moderate values (noted in yellow) range from 1 to 3.

 The license list as visible in Figure 12.6, “The License Data in the Detailed Repository Health Check Report” shows a derived threat in the Effective License Threat column.
 The Declared License column details the license information found in POM file.
 The Observed Licenses in Source columns lists all the licences found in the actual source code of the library in the form of file headers and license files.
 The next columns for the GAV parameters allow you to identify the artifact.
 The last column Security Issues displays an indicator for potentially existing security issue for the same artifact.

-Licences such as GPL-2.0 or GPL-3.0 are classified as the highest License Threat and labelled as Copyleft and use red as signalling color.
+Licenses such as GPL-2.0 or GPL-3.0 are classified as the highest License Threat and labeled as Copyleft and use red as signaling color.

-Non Standard or Not Provided license are classified as a moderate threat and use orange.
+A Non Standard or Not Provided license is classified as a moderate threat and uses orange.
 Non Standard as a classification is triggered by the usage of atypical licenses for open source software such as CharityWare license, BeerWare, NCSA Open Source License and many others.
 Not Provided is trigged as classification if no license information was found anywhere.

-Licenses such as CDDL-1.0, EPL-1.0 or GPL-2.0-CPE receive a Weak Copyleft classification and yellow as notication color.
+Licenses such as CDDL-1.0, EPL-1.0 or GPL-2.0-CPE receive a Weak Copyleft classification and yellow as notification color.